kirstyabhus/java-rest-api-assessment-kirstyabhus/README.md

 # Multi-Portfolio Investment Manager API API
 ## Description
-A Investment Portfolio Manager API powered by Spring Boot.
-This project serves as a backend system to manage multiple investment portfolios containing stocks and ETFs.
+Welcome to the Investment Portfolio Manager API, a robust backend system powered by Spring Boot.
+This API serves as a comprehensive solution for efficiently managing diverse investment portfolios comprising stocks and Exchange-Traded Funds (ETFs).
+Seamlessly handling multiple portfolios, this platform allows users to create, update, and oversee various investment portfolios, ensuring optimal control and management of investment assets.

 ## Table of Contents